 Touristic sites recommend the area around the community because of its magnificent and wild setting.
-In the midst of this one will find a very special creative construct: the miniature village of le Ron des Fades, the fairies rock.
+In the midst of this one will find a very special singular architecture: the miniature village of le Ron des Fades, the fairies rock.

 In the Cévennes the stones that cover the roofs, mainly are slices of schist (lauzes) and a special technique is required to arrange them in such a way that they provide good protection against rain.

-The houses and the other builded constructs of the site, such as a church and a bridge, have been modeled on existing structures in Dompnac and the surrounding Valley of the Drobie River.
+The houses and the other structures of the site, such as a church and a bridge, have been modeled on existing structures in Dompnac and the surrounding Valley of the Drobie River.

 * Ron des Fades blogspot